GuidoJansen/moox_core/Documentation/ExtMooxBootstrapResponsive/Introduction/WhatDoesItDo/Index.rst

   <https://github.com/dcngmbh/moox_template_builder>`_
   (moox\_template\_builder)

-It is the best practise not to install moox\_core directly but to install a moox\_template that will install moox\_core automatically.
+It is the best practice not to install moox\_core directly but to install a moox\_template that will install moox\_core automatically.
 See the section Users Manual for more information about the installation and dependencies.
 However MOOX should be installed on a